Ring of Fire ADHD: A Quick Guide to Understanding the Curious and Intense ADHD Subtype

 [Conclusion] Conclusion

 If you feel that this type of ADHD is similar to what you experience, you may be excited that you’ve finally found what is going on with you.
 But it's essential to approach the information with a discerning eye.
-Dr. Daniel Amen's research methods and their conclusions have faced skepticism within the mainstream medical community.
+Dr. Daniel Amen's research methods and their conclusions have faced skepticism within the mainstream medical community and it’s not clear if Ring of Fire ADHD is real at all.

 What he has a point about, though, is that ADHD is an extremely complex condition, and a personalized approach is necessary to treat it properly.
 So, we recommend you contact a qualified medical specialist to get a valid diagnosis and determine the treatment you need.